datacommonsorg/website/server/webdriver_tests/README.md

     ./run_tests.sh -w

 To run the tests in parallel, add the -t (threading) flag:
-NOTE: This requires that Selenium Server/Grid downloaded and SELENIUM_SERVER points to the JAR file.
+NOTE: -t flag requires that Selenium Server/Grid is downloaded and the environment variable SELENIUM_SERVER points to the JAR file.
-Download Selenium Server/Grid JAR file from https://www.selenium.dev/downloads/ Verified to be working on v3.141.59.
+Download Selenium Server/Grid JAR file from https://www.selenium.dev/downloads/ Verified to be working on selenium-server-standalone-3.141.59.jar

-    export SELENIUM_SERVER=/path/to/selenium-server-standalone.jar
+    export SELENIUM_SERVER=/path/to/selenium-server-standalone*.jar
     ./run_tests.sh -tw

 ## Things To Note